slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Practice makes perfect but doesn’t necessarily bring something new.
 Innovation comes from having a broader perspective and analyzing past situations.
 People often repeat the same mistakes.
 You improve by examining your failures; it will help you let go.

+Hints:

+- Write advice to yourself or other people.
+Review it regularly.
+Edit it.
+Refine it.
+It worked for Marcus Aurelius and it worked for Bruce Lee.
+- Journal early before your inhibitions take in.
+Record the lessons you learn in life.
+You’ll get more out of life and you’ll make less of the same mistakes.
+A journal, scotch, and a little music will give you more deep thoughts than you want.
+- Fastest way to learn is to teach.

 > *"You can only connect the dots looking back, not looking forward."
 -- Unknown*

-> *"Journal early before your inhibitions take in.
-Keep a journal to record the lessons you learn in life.
-You’ll get more out of life and you’ll make less of the same mistakes.
-A journal, scotch, and a little music will give you more deep thoughts than you want."*

 ### Applied knowledge